Image: Pierre Lecourt

 - Enabling or disabling Chrome Browser features, such as “incognito mode”, guest login, etc.

-In order to manage the Devices themselves, the school will need to purchase a Chrome Management Licence for each device from an authorised reseller (usually about $40).
-Among other things, the Chrome Management Licence allows an administrator to:
+In order to manage the Devices themselves, the school will need to purchase a Chrome Education Licence for each device from an authorised reseller (usually about $40).
+Among other things, the Chrome Education Licence allows an administrator to:

 - Track the usage of the Chromebook (eg time spent in use, who last used it)